 Car insurance pays for a lot of damages that you might not think would be covered.
-Some of these odd sources of damage are only insured by comprehensive car insurance, but luckily not all of them are.
-There are a couple that are covered by basic liability or collision insurance.
-Make sure you check your policy, because if the damage is caused by rodents and unusual animal encounters, there’s a chance it might be covered by your car insurance.
+Some of these odd sources of damage are only insured by comprehensive car insurance, but a surprising number are actually covered by basic liability or collision insurance.
+In other words, if the damage is caused by rodents or unusual animal encounters, there’s a decent chance it might be covered by your auto insurance.

-The following are some causes of damage that you might not have known are covered by your car insurance policy, including damage from rodents, acts of God, deer or other animals on the road, someone else’s personal property, and potholes.
+The following are some causes of damage that you might not have known are covered by your car insurance policy, including damage from rodents, acts of God, and deer or other animals on the road.

-The next time you put your keys in the ignition and it won’t start because a rat or mouse chewed through the wiring, call your car insurance provider.
+The next time you put your keys in the ignition and your car won’t start because a rat or mouse chewed through the wiring, call your car insurance provider.
 If you have comprehensive coverage, the damage should be covered.

 If your vehicle is damaged by an “act of God,” your car insurance will pay for the damages, as long as you have comprehensive coverage.
 An “act of God” is basically any sort of natural event, such as earthquakes, forest fires, and floods.

 Did you know that damage from space debris falling from the sky is also covered by your comprehensive car insurance?
 If your car is hit by a wayward piece of a satellite or a meteor, call your insurance provider.
-Don’t laugh: according to National Geographic and NASA, it happens.
+Don’t laugh: There are plenty of examples of this actually happening.

 If your car sustains damage from hitting a pothole, or many potholes repeatedly, your car insurance will pay for the repairs.
 Believe it or not, this type of damage is actually covered under your collision insurance.
 Your insurance provider will consider this an “at-fault” event; however, it should be covered.
 If your insurance provider tries to use it as an excuse to jack up your rates, heavily consider changing providers.
 Depending on where you live, potholes can be inevitable.

-If your current car insurance provider tries to raise your rates unfairly, or if you simply want to find the best deal on car insurance, don’t hesitate to shop around.
+If your current car insurance provider tries to raise your rates unfairly, or if you simply want to find the best deal on car insurance, don’t hesitate to shop around and switch insurers.
 If your current provider won’t cover the above causes of damage, another company might be willing to help cover the expenses.